frc4093/Trajectory2021/README.md

 # Trajectory2021
-Kind of a side project to see if I can get trajectory tracking and path following owrking for 2021 challenges.
+Kind of a side project to see if I can get trajectory tracking and path following working for 2021 challenges.